spawnmarvel/todo-and-current/README.md

     - Code a few lines every now and then.
     - Do a build then push and pull to Docker hub.
     - Make small changes in python frequently, set container always run.
-4. MySql make a quick and tips together with cmd ans mysql workbench.
+4. MySql make a quick guide CRUD/DML/DCL and tips together with cmd ans mysql workbench.

 ---